 Because I love pops of the unexpected!
 I always need a little flair, a little rebel reminder that uniqueness is a special, not a detrimental, quality to life.

 As a big fan of fashion, what was it like wearing Stella McCartney-designed costumes for the Paul McCartney-scored ballet, “Ocean Kingdom?”

 Oh!
 I LOVED my costume for Ocean’s Kingdom.
 Deep-V, beautiful blue and a freaking cape!
 Yes, ma’am!
 I can work with all this.
 Also, I loved being the evil character, dressed for days.

-Given your stylish edge, how will you wear your Cougar black patent Pillow Boot?
+Given your stylish edge, how will you wear THE PILLOW BOOT® in black patent?

 I have so much fun styling all my Cougar shoes with current closet.
-I love wearing the black patent Pillow with my dark-green velvet jumpsuit - the mix of textures is great - and, when I head out, I'll pair them with a fabulous camel-coloured coat.
+I love wearing THE PILLOW BOOT® in black patent with my dark-green velvet jumpsuit - the mix of textures is great - and, when I head out, I'll pair them with a fabulous camel-colored coat.
 I’m feeling black and tan moments these days.

 How will you style the Duffy in olive?